AbdullahKhetran/L_basketball-scoreboard/README.md

 # basketball-scoreboard

 This is a mini-project done by me while learning JavaScript from Scrimba.
-CSS is not responsive because aim was to practise JS
+CSS is not responsive because aim was to practice JS